yWorks/yfiles-for-html-demos/demos/layout/clearrectanglearea/README.md

 - Select another strategy for clearing the rectangular area.
 - Select another strategy for assigning nodes to components.
 - Change the setting whether orthogonal edges should be considered or not.
 - Hold down the Shift key while dragging to freeze the current graph layout.
-If you new release the Shift key when the mouse is hovering a group node, the rectangular area within the group node is kept free.
+If you now release the Shift key when the mouse is hovering a group node, the rectangular area within the group node is kept free.